Stan Carter: Storylines

 Babe becomes suspicious when Stan frequently vanishes off the square.
 She follows him to the hospital, where she discovers he has terminal prostate cancer.
 She urges him to tell his family, but he insists he wants to deal with it alone.
 However, an upset Babe reveals the cancer at Lee's 22nd birthday celebrations.
 He is angry with her and tries to lie his way out of the truth, but later confesses that this Christmas is likely to be his last.
 Cora is very upset to realise the truth as well, as her husband died of cancer several years ago.
 Stan confronts Babe and reveals he knows she is hiding Shirley; this leads Mick and Dean to bring her back to Walford.
 Christmas lunch is unsettled when Stan's ex-wife Sylvie Carter (Linda Marlowe) visits.
 Cora storms off upset and the day is later upset when Shirley admits that she is Mick's mother.
 Stan throws Babe out and urges Mick and Tina to carry on as normal, but he is left reeling when Mick tells him that Dean has raped Linda.
 After he collapses in the Square, Stan tells Tina and Mick he would like them to help him end his life.
 Although Mick furiously refuses, Tina eventually agrees, but Mick stops her before she can.
 This causes Mick and Stan to fallout.
 Stan tries to arrange a trip to the dogs for the Carters, but they are concerned for his health.
 Before they can leave, he loses feeling in his legs and is rushed to hospital, where he tells them he does not want them to visit and wants the money he loaned Shirley and Dean for Blades' back.
-He learns that he will never be able to walk again due to his cancerous tumour pushing on his spine.
+He learns that he will never be able to walk again owing to his cancerous tumour pushing on his spine.
 Babe and Cora visit him, and he proposes to Cora, which upsets Babe as she reveals she never stopped loving him.
 Cora accepts after Babe gives her her blessing, delighting Stan.